MEF-110-3K Multi-Band End Fed Half Wave Antenna Transformer

 Features massive ferrite core weighing 1.25 pounds (0.57kg) and very low Insertion loss

 This is an End-Fed Half-Wave antenna (EFHW) transformer covering 160/80/60/40/30m amateur bands or any frequency in between.
 It transforms high impedance ~3000 Ohms at the end of the half-wave radiator to 50 Ohms and features very low insertion loss.

 - Just adding a wire radiator of ~256 feet makes this antenna resonant on 160/80/60/40m.

 - The wire of ~133 feet will give you low VSWR on 80 and 40m.

 - Hardware: Stainless Steel

 Just add 1/2 half-wave wire to this transformer and tune the length to your preference.
 Note that the antenna will be working on multiple frequencies.
 Half-wave for 160m (~256 feet) will be two half-waves on 80m and four (4) half-wave on 40m band.
 If you desire to use it on 30m or new 60m band only, just cut the half-wavelength wire for that frequency or any frequency from 1-10MHz.
 The wire length can be calculated by the following formulas:

 - Length (meters)=142.5/Frequency (MHz)

 Always cut a wire a bit longer to allow for tuning to your desired frequency.
 Tuning depends on height above ground and nearby objects.
 There are so many ways to install the wire and your imagination is only limit.
-You can do it horizontal, vertical, sloping, in inverted “L” shape, Horizontal “L”, in “inverted “V” shape etc.
+You can do it horizontal, vertical, sloping, an inverted “L” shape, Horizontal “L”, in “inverted “V” shape, etc.